-With Alaska being a temperate rainforest, we were assured that the 7 days of rain we were experiencing was typical liquid sunshine weather for this glorious state, and whilst these conditions may've saturated our clothes and brollies, we didn't let it dampen our spirits, and how can you, when you're visiting this bucket-list destination on a superb ship with an incredible cruise line?
+With Alaska being a temperate rainforest, we were assured that the seven days of rain we were experiencing was typical liquid sunshine weather for this glorious state, and whilst these conditions may've saturated our clothes and brollies, we didn't let it dampen our spirits, and how can you, when you're visiting the bucket-list destination of Alaska on a superb ship with an incredible cruise line?

 Our first sea day saw us cruise to the 75-mile-long Hubbard Glacier in Wrangell National Park.
 As we edged closer, this 6-mile-wide high glacier came into view through the mist, but as the wind and rain proved too much to endure at the Forward lookout point on the ship, we retreated to the shelter of our balcony to enjoy the scenery in our Superior Veranda suite.